Contents: Six-cylinder engine ↡ Eight-cylinder engine ↡

 3 - thermostat.

-Drain coolant.
-Loosen coolant pump drive belts and power steering pump.
+Drain the coolant.
+Loosen the coolant pump drive belts and the power steering pump.

 Loosen the clamps and remove the coolant hose from the pump.

-Remove the spring clips securing the fan shroud, lift the shroud and lead it onto the fan.
+Remove the spring clips securing the fan shroud, lift the shroud and place it on the fan.

 Remove the ignition distributor.

-In engines of early releases, unscrew the studs of the ignition distributor (with two nuts).
+In early production engines, unscrew the ignition distributor mounting studs (using two nuts).

-If the temperature gauge sensor is screwed into the inlet pipe, disconnect the wire, also disconnect the wires from the switch of the electromagnetic fan clutch.
-Remove the front hose clamp, unscrew the mounting bolts and remove the inlet pipe with gasket and spacer.
+If the temperature gauge sensor is screwed into the intake manifold, disconnect the wire, also disconnect the wires from the fan electromagnetic clutch switch.
+Remove the front hose clamp, unscrew the mounting bolts and remove the intake manifold with the gasket and spacer.

-On fig. 113 the arrows show the mounting bolts, unscrew the bolts and remove the coolant pump.
-Thoroughly clean the split surfaces of the pump and cylinder block and install the pump in reverse order.
-Check ignition timing and adjust if necessary.
-Tighten the viscous fan clutch bolts to 25 Nm.
+In Fig. 113 the arrows show the mounting bolts, unscrew the bolts and remove the coolant pump.
+Thoroughly clean the separating surfaces of the pump and cylinder block and install the pump in the reverse order.
+Check the ignition timing and adjust if necessary.
+Tighten the mounting bolts of the viscous fan clutch to 25 Nm.

-Pic.
-113. The arrows show the bolts of the eight-cylinder engine coolant pump.
+Fig. 113.
+The arrows show the bolts securing the coolant pump of an eight-cylinder engine.

-If the pump is damaged, it must be replaced as an assembly.
-To replace the pump seal, you need an eight-cylinder impeller puller and a six-cylinder impeller press.
-To perform this work, it is better to contact a service station.
+If the pump is damaged, it must be replaced as a whole.
+To replace the pump seal, you will need a puller to remove the impeller of an eight-cylinder engine and a press to press out the impeller of a six-cylinder engine.
+It is better to contact a service station to perform this work.